c5shen/WITCH/README.rst

 TODO list
 ---------
 #.
+5.14.2024 - Add the last missing checkpoint systems (for initial HMMBuild and HMMSearch steps).
+#.
 5.5.2024 - Add a sanity check for each step so that runtime errors are easier to identify.

 Method Overview